The 12 Best Concerts in Phoenix This Weekend

 |

-Thelma and the Sleaze is scheduled to perform on Sunday, August 27, at Valley Bar.
+Lee Fields and the Expressions are scheduled to perform on Saturday, September 2, at Crescent Ballroom.

 Courtesy of the artist